SchoolOfCode/w8_team-project-quizleap/README.md

 - created oage to display joke ✅
 - back to top button added ✅
 - background-color for correct answer changed to green ✅
+- added extra info about the app ✅

 ## Things to add in the future - strech goals